 18 My little children, let us not love in word or in tongue, but in deed and in truth.

 6 He who says he abides in Him ought himself also to walk just as He walked.

 Ephesians 5:1-2 – NKJV

 1 Therefore be imitators of God as dear children.

 Therefore, every true born-again believer has the divine potential or capacity to walk in love as Jesus did while in the world.
-God will be unjust to command us to walk in love just as Jesus had walked if we cannot, or if we don’t have the potentials to do so.
+God will be unjust to command us to walk in love just as Jesus had walked if we cannot or if we don’t have the capacity or ability to do so.

 As a believer, you will not be able to walk consistently in God’s love toward others if you fail to set the Lord Jesus Christ before you as your ultimate model, example, or standard of love.

-The New Testament saints are not called to love others just as they love themselves, or just as others have loved them, but rather we are commanded to love one another just as Jesus Christ has loved us.
+The New Testament saints are not called to love others just as they love themselves or as others have loved them, but instead, we are commanded to love one another just as Jesus Christ has loved us.